OregonBanner/experience-manager-65.zh-Hans/help/forms/using/standard-validation-error-messages-adaptive-forms.md

 Execute the following steps to add custom error handler on Adaptive Form submission:

-1. Open an Adaptive Form in authoring mode, select any form object, and tap  to open the rule editor.
+1. Open an Adaptive Form in authoring mode, select any form object, and select  to open the rule editor.
-1. Select **[!UICONTROL Form]** in the Form Objects tree and tap **[!UICONTROL Create]**.
+1. Select **[!UICONTROL Form]** in the Form Objects tree and select **[!UICONTROL Create]**.
 1. Select **[!UICONTROL Error in Submission]** from the Event drop-down list.
-1. Write a rule to convert custom error structure to the standard error structure and tap **[!UICONTROL Done]** to save the rule.
+1. Write a rule to convert custom error structure to the standard error structure and select **[!UICONTROL Done]** to save the rule.

 The following is a sample code to convert a custom error structure to the standard error structure: